elyons/StarBlast/docs/4_StarBLAST-HPC.rst

 Launching Workers on the HPC
 ============================

-The HPC uses a .pbs and qsub system to submit jobs.
+For this example, the HPC uses `PBS Pro <https://www.pbspro.org/>`_for job submission and scheduling.

 **1.** Create a :code:`.pbs` file that contains the following code and change the :code:`<VARIABLES>` to preferred options: